 - If you don’t use the NGFB sharing buttons, you can disable all sharing button features by adding the following constant to your wp-config.php:

 Alternatively, you may want to update from NGFB to WPSSO.
-WPSSO is a fork / child of NGFB — they have the same author, the same core features and code-base, but WPSSO is distributed without the sharing buttons and their related features (making WPSSO about 20% smaller than NGFB).
-Additional extension plugins are also available for WPSSO, including:
+WPSSO is a fork / child of NGFB — both plugins have the same author, the same core features and code-base, but WPSSO is distributed without the sharing buttons and their related features (making WPSSO about 20% smaller than NGFB).
+Additional extension plugins are also available for WPSSO, including two different types of sharing button extensions:

 If you have not installed an opcode and/or transient object cache, you really should.
 There are many great articles on optimizing WordPress, which cover the subject of opcode and object caching.
-Here are a few that I’ve written (though they may be a little too technical for some).
 Please take the time to research opcode and transient object caching solutions – they will make a big difference to your website’s performance and maximum concurrent user capacity.

 Full-Page Caching (Plugins or Front-Ends)